taozh2017/DECSeg/README.md

     Note that DEC-Seg is only tested on Ubuntu OS with the following environments.
     It may work on other operating systems as well but we do not guarantee that it will.

-    + Creating a virtual environment in terminal: `conda create -n DEC-Seg python=3.8`.
+    + Creating a virtual environment in terminal: `conda create -n DECSeg python=3.8`.

     + Installing necessary packages: PyTorch 1.9.0

-2. Downloading necessary data:
+2. Preparing necessary data:

     + preprocess the training and test data and place it into `./data/` with the following structure:
       ```